Registered Users Latest News

 Gatehouse 2007

-In the early nineteenth century, reflecting the changing taste for ‘picturesque ideas’, Stoneleigh Abbey became the focus of improvements which were to provide an exceptional example of landscape design in this style.
-Renowned landscape designer Humphry Repton considered the estate as one of his more important commissions and, in his Red Book for the Abbey, expressed the quality of the site: “I look upon Stoneleigh Abbey as a place not to be compared to any other”.
+In the early nineteenth century, reflecting the changing taste for 'picturesque ideas', Stoneleigh Abbey became the focus of improvements which were to provide an exceptional example of landscape design in this style.
+Renowned landscape designer Humphry Repton considered the estate as one of his more important commissions and, in his Red Book for Stoneleigh Abbey, expressed the quality of the site: "I look upon Stoneleigh Abbey as a place not to be compared to any other".

 Repton lake construction